alizarragaDS/tfm/README.md

 # tfm

-this repository is just a container for our TFM and their instructions to setup your environment in order to execute the code.
+this repository is just a container for our TFM.

+#Notice in order to execute the code in our TFM please read the instrucciones.md file.